-This blog is about real (red, frizzante secco, min.
-11% alc., double fermented) and not so real (4-9.5% alc.)
-Lambrusco: Lambrusco Emilians love to drink with every meal, and Lambrusco Emilians do not drink but have been selling by the “billions” of bottles around the world since 1965.
+This blog is about genuine (red, frizzante secco, min.
+10.5% alc., refermented in tank or bottle) and not so real (4-9.5% alc.)
+Lambrusco: Lambrusco Emilians love to drink with every meal, and Lambrusco most Emilians do not drink but have been selling by the “billions” of bottles around the world since 1965.

-I’ve been traveling up and down the Via Emilia since 1991 and will be sharing some of my travel encounters, wine and food discoveries and other interesting tidbits.
+I’ve been traveling up and down the Via Emilia since 1986 and will be sharing some of my past and future travel encounters, wine and food discoveries and other interesting tidbits.

-It’s hard to believe, but it has taken me some 20 years to get all of the facts on the production of craft (bottle-refermented), real (secco, red, frizzante, min.
-11% alc.), shortcut (single fermentation, instead of the traditional double fermentation), commercial (10% to 10.5% alc.), and industrial (4-9.5% alc.)
+It’s hard to believe, but it took some 10 years to get all of the facts on the production of craft (bottle-refermented), real (secco, red, frizzante, min.
+10.5% alc.), shortcut (“pet-nat” or single fermentation, instead of the traditional double fermentation), commercial (10% alc.), and industrial (4-9.5% alc.)
 Lambrusco versions.
-They were gathered, not from books (there weren’t any), but from countless conversations and tastings with tiny, small and large Lambrusco producers and huge Lambrusco factories.
+They were gathered, not from books (they didn’t exist), but from countless conversations and tastings with tiny, small and large Lambrusco producers and also huge Lambrusco factories.